Criteria for Community Grants

 • To fund tours or travel outside Grey or Bruce Counties

-• To similar projects more than 3 times
+• To the same project more than three times

 Selection Procedure